 Steve has been a member of the Madison Lions Club for the past 10 years.
 He retired after 40 years in logistics/transportation as President/CEO of MILS, Inc. He and his family attend church at Madison Heights.

 Steve hobbies include the Pittsburg Steelers football team, music collecting, gardening, classic car shows and travel.

-Stacey has been a member of our club for over eight years.
-She is co-owner of Jackson Data Products in Ridgeland, MS. She has been employed there for over nine years.
+Stacey has been a member of our club for over nine years.
+She has a background in graphic design and accounting and owns Jackson Data Products in Ridgeland, MS.

 Over the last few years, the Lions’ Club of Madison has undertaken projects including the following: